zabbix/zabbix/templates/os/linux/README.md

 ## Overview

-For Zabbix version: 6.2 and higher
+For Zabbix version: 6.4 and higher.
 New official Linux template.
 Requires agent of Zabbix 3.0.14, 3.4.5 and 4.0.0 or newer.

 ## Setup